-The Common Shares are listed and posted for trading on the TSX under the symbol "PLC".
-The following table shows the monthly range of high and low prices per Common Share and total monthly volumes traded on the TSX for the year ended December 31, 2021:
+The Common Shares are listed and posted for trading on the TSX under the symbol "PLC" and "PLC.U", a U.S. denominated ticker symbol, under which purchases and sales of its Common Shares can be made in U.S. dollars.
+The following table shows the monthly range of high and low prices per Common Share and total monthly volumes traded on the TSX for the year ended December 31, 2022: